 Click on the Google Play™ Store app icon below from your Android device to download the MPN VPN Manager App.

-Click on the Install button to install the app.
+and then click on the Install button to install the app.

 Note: You can also find the link to download both our iOS and Android VPN apps directly from our homepage, My Private Network.

-When you launch the app for the first time, you will need to enter your Username and Password that you used to subscribe with us.
+When you launch the app for the first time, you will need to enter the Username and Password that you used to subscribe with us.
 If you haven’t done so, click here to Sign Up.

 Click on the Login button to proceed.